Is interpolation benign for random forest regression?: Proofs

 It is possible to conduct a one-dimensional analysis and then to extend the result to the multi-dimensional case by a simple multiplication.
 Indeed all the leaves are determined coordinate per coordinate, therefore the interpolation area is the product of all interpolation areas along each direction.

 Let $Z_1,\hdots, Z_n$ be $n$ i.i.d.\ random variables uniformly distributed over $[0,1]$.
-As in the infinite Median RF the trees built by cutting along one direction only appear a.s.\ , the length of the cell along the chosen direction is less than $Z_{(k+1)} - Z_{(k-1)}$ where $Z_{(i)}$ indicates the $i$-th statistical order.
-Moreover, it is known that $Z_{(k)}$ follows a Beta distributions of parameters $(k, n-k+1)$.
+As in the infinite Median RF, the univariate trees, i.e., built by cutting along one direction only, appear almost surely.
+Then, the length of a leaf of such tree is bounded in expectation by $Z_{(k+1)} - Z_{(k-1)}$ where $Z_{(i)}$ indicates the $i$-the statistical order.
+Moreover, it is known that $Z_{(k)}$ follows a Beta distribution of parameters $(k, n-k+1)$.
 Therefore,

 Now, as $X_1, ..., X_n$ are i.i.d.\ and uniformly distributed over $[0,1]^d$, for any data point $x \in [0,1]^d$ we simply have that

 Finally, since by definition all interpolation zones are disjoint and the interpolation area is the union of $n$ interpolation areas, we have